AdobeDocs/campaign-classic.en/help/installation/using/installing-the-server.md

 ## Executing the installation program {#executing-the-installation-program}

-For a Windows 32 bit platform, install Adobe Campaign 32 bit.
-For a Windows 64 bit platform, install Adobe Campaign 64 bit.

 The installation steps for the Adobe Campaign server are the following:

 1. Execute the file **setup.exe**.